-- Langley Park Primary Academy has an important role to play in supporting the mental health and wellbeing of our children.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should make a referral via our therapeutic support form.
+Langley Park Primary Academy has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

+Where there are concerns regarding possible mental health problems for pupils, staff should make a referral via our therapeutic support form.
 The pastoral team will then triage the referrals to allocate the children appropriately following a tiered approach.
-This is reviewed on a termly basis. - Age/ability appropriate education will be provided to children to help promote positive health, wellbeing, and resilience.
+This is reviewed on a termly basis.